|1. Booking of cargo space||2. Documents required||3. Delivery of your cargo at the port of loading|

 We strongly recommend that you buy a Marine Insurance policy.
 The liability of the carrier is limited by international regulations and do not necessarily reflect the full value of a vehicle.
 See chapter 10 of the Bill of Lading terms and conditions.

-The ocean freight is calculated based on the cubic measurement or the weight of the cargo (whichever is greater) and varies depending on the ports and nature of the cargo.
+The ocean freight is calculated based either on the cubic measurement or the weight of the cargo (whichever is greater), or per unit (e.g. cars) and varies depending on the ports and nature of the cargo.
 Freight and charges for personal owned vehicles shall be prepaid and are due for payment once the cargo is loaded.

 The load and discharge ports normally charge for their services in local currency directly to the shipper or through WWL depending on port practice.
 These charges depend on port tariff and vary between ports.
 Payment term is "cash on delivery" and local charges collected through WWL will appear on our documents.

-Check with the WWL office or agent at destination (Office & Agent) before going to the port for local fees, acceptable forms of payment, and required documentation.
+Before you go to the discharge port to collect your unit, your freight forwarder should check with the WWL office or agent at destination for applicable local fees, acceptable forms of payment, and required documentation.

 You find the latest updates on departure and arrival times of our vessels in our Schedules tool.

 You or the party you have nominated will receive a notification of the arrival approximately four days prior arrival of the vessel.
 We recommend that you supply us with an email address to which we can forward such notice.
 Although the estimated time of arrival (ETA) is stated on the NOA you should check the vessel's ETA in our Schedules tool as changes do occur.

 10.3 Payment of local charges

 The Notice of Arrival will show due charges to Wallenius Wilhelmsen Logistics.
 Local payment practices vary from port to port.
 Therefore, please talk to your local freight forwarder at destination about additional charges that may apply at the port or terminal.